-(1) Road guards will be posted only by the ROIC/RSO to prevent entry into the danger areas of that specific range.

-(2) The ROIC or RSO may post other road guards as deemed necessary to ensure safety; however, the arbitrary blocking of roads will not be permitted.

-(3) Road guards must have positive means of communication with the firing unit ROIC/RSO at all times and must wear a reflective road guard vest that meets ANSI 107 conspicuity class 2 or 3 at all times while assigned as a Road Guard.
+- (1) Road guards will be posted only by the OIC/RSO using government vehicles to prevent entry into the danger areas of that specific range. - (2) The OIC or RSO may post other road guards as deemed necessary to ensure safety; however, the arbitrary blocking of roads will not be permitted. - (3) Road guards must have positive means of communication with the unit's OIC/RSO at all times and must wear a reflective road guard vest that meets ANSI 107 conspicuity class 2 or 3 at all times while assigned as a Road Guard.
 Road Guards are responsible for conducting a detailed police call of the road guard position.
-The surrounding areas of the road guard positions must be inspected and cleared by a Range Control Range Inspector.

-(4) Tower guards will be posted when firing over, into or from the waterways/ocean adjacent to Camp Lejeune, as specified in Chapter 3.
+The surrounding areas of the road guard positions must be inspected and cleared by a Range Control Range Inspector. - (4) Tower guards will be posted when firing over, into or from the waterways/ocean adjacent to Camp Lejeune, as specified in Chapter 3.
 Road guards and tower guards must be competent personnel who are familiar with the range procedures and capable of taking immediate, positive action in emergency situations.
 Tower guards must be familiar with all communication procedures, be thoroughly briefed and equipped with binoculars and night vision devices as required.
 Units will conduct a police call of the tower/tower guard area.